AliBerkKaraarslan/MontyHall_Problem/README.md

 # MontyHall_Problem
-Popular Monty Hall Problem in Java
+Monty Hall Problem in Java

 Game is running on terminal.To play the game compile and run "Main.java".